India–Pakistan sports rivalries

-The India–Pakistan rivalry is one of the most intense sports rivalries in the world.
-Any sport involving these two sides, form one of the most intense sports rivalries in the world, especially cricket.
+India and Pakistan are frequent rivals across a variety of sports, with matches between the two countries considered to be one of the most intense sports rivalries in the world, especially in cricket.
 The tense relations between the two nations which emerged from bitter diplomatic relationships and conflict that originated during the Partition of British India into India and Pakistan in 1947, the Indo-Pakistani Wars, and the Kashmir conflict established the foundations for the emergence of an intense sporting rivalry between the two nations.

+Olympics

+India and Pakistan first participated at the 1900 and 1948 Olympic Games respectively.
+India has outranked Pakistan in all editions of the Olympic Games, except on seven occasions (1960, 1968, 1972, 1984, 1988, 1992 and 2024), when Pakistan finished higher in the medal tally.